 2. Complete a Graduate Education in Nursing.

-Oregon nurse practitioners must have a master’s or doctoral degree in nursing granted by a program that is accredited by the National League for Nursing Accrediting Commission and/or the Commission on Collegiate Nursing Education.9 Nurse practitioner education programs approved by the Oregon State Board of Nursing can be accessed through the Board website.3 Note that recent graduates should apply for nurse practitioner licensure within one year of graduating from the program.9
+Oregon nurse practitioners must have a master’s or doctoral degree in nursing granted by a program that is accredited by the National League for Nursing Accrediting Commission and/or the Commission on Collegiate Nursing Education.9 Nurse practitioner education programs approved by the Oregon State Board of Nursing can be accessed through the Board website.3 Note that graduates should apply for their nurse practitioner licensure within one year of graduating from the program.9